martinvonz/jj/docs/bookmarks.md

   actual state only when it's actively communicating with the remote.
 However, `jj` does store the last-seen position of the remote bookmark; this is the commit `jj show <bookmark name>@<remote name>` would show.
-This notion is completely analogous to Git's "remote-tracking bookmarks".
+This notion is completely analogous to Git's "remote-tracking branches".
 - A **tracked (remote) bookmark** is defined above.
 You can make a remote bookmark tracked with the [`jj bookmark track` command](#manually-tracking-a-bookmark), for example.